Resource Center

 Implementation Steps

-The Partnerize GTM integrations requires the implementation of two templates:
+The Partnerize GTM web/client integrations requires the implementation of two templates:

 1. Capture Partnerize Click Reference Template